jmorim/LCMStools/README.md

----
-output: github_document
----

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # LCMStools

 <!-- badges: start -->
 <!-- badges: end -->

 This package includes functions that I use frequently in my LC/MS or HPLC data flow.

 ## Installation